 In February 2016, the FASB issued Accounting Standards Update 2016-02, Leases (Topic 842), which modifies the accounting by lessees for all leases with a term greater than 12 months.
 This standard will require lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
-For public companies, this standard is effective for annual and interim periods beginning on or after December 15, 2018.
-Early adoption is permitted.
-The Company's only significant lease is its operating lease for its corporate headquarters, and, while the Company cannot yet estimate the amounts by which its financial statements will be affected by the adoption of this guidance, it expects that the overall recognition of expense will be similar to current guidance, though possibly in different classifications, but that there will be a significant change in the balance sheet due to the recognition of right of use assets and the corresponding lease liabilities.
-The Company plans to adopt the new leases guidance effective January 1, 2019 using a modified retrospective transition method.
+The Company will adopt this guidance effective January 1, 2019 using a modified retrospective transition method, not adjusting comparative periods.
+The Company's only significant lease is its operating lease for its corporate headquarters, although it has several smaller leases.
+The adoption of this guidance will have a significant impact on the Company's balance sheets as it will recognize right of use assets and corresponding lease liabilities for each of its leases.
+As of January 1, 2019, the Company had \$1.5 million of right of use assets and \$1.8 million of lease liability.
+The impact of the adoption on accumulated deficit will be minimal.
+The Company expects the overall ongoing recognition of expense to be similar to current guidance, though the classification of such expense could be significantly different.